BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 - B. Decommissioning of storage devices using industry-standard practices
 - C. Background virus scans of Amazon Elastic Block Store (Amazon EBS) volumes and Amazon EBS snapshots
 - D. Replication of data across multiple AWS regions
-- E. Secure wiping of Amazon EBS data when an Amazon EBS volume is unmounted
+- **E. Secure wiping of Amazon EBS data when an Amazon EBS volume is unmounted**

-Answer:
+Answer: E

 2.You have launched a Windows Amazon Elastic Compute Cloud (Amazon EC2) instance and specified an Amazon EC2 key pair for the instance at launch.
 Which of the following